 What amazed us as we rode the wagon across the countryside was how hilly it was.
 The tall prairie grass makes it look flat and smooth from a distance.
 Up close, it is a bone-jarring bumpy ride that constantly seems to be rising and falling.

-At camp, we joined the tour for dinner, steaks grilled over a campfire, baked potatoes, rolls, green beans and bacon, and cherry cobber baked in a Dutch Oven.
-As they retreated to their Tee Pees after dark, we went to our Roadtrek, which we had driven out to the prairie campsite.
+At camp, we joined the tour for dinner.
+We enjoyed steaks grilled over a campfire, baked potatoes, rolls, green beans and bacon, and cherry cobbler baked in a Dutch Oven.
+As they retreated to their Tee Pees after dark, we went to our RV, which we had driven out to the prairie campsite.

-Over coffee that morning, before the guests left their sleeping bags in their Tee Pees, Carter told me he was looking for help in running his expeditions and though a workcamping RV couple would be perfect to help drive the wagons, care for the horses and prepare the meals.
+Over coffee that morning, before the guests left their sleeping bags in their Tee Pees, Carter told me he was looking for help in running his expeditions.
+He thought a workcamping RV couple would be perfect to help drive the wagons, care for the horses and prepare the meals.
 He has full hookups on his property.
 I promised to put the word out, which I did after the trip.
 But he may still be looking for a couple if you're interested.

-I’d highly recommend the experience though you need to be in half way decent shape without back or neck problems.
+I’d highly recommend the modern-day excursions though you need to be in halfway decent shape without back or neck problems.
 Those wagons are pretty bouncy and riding a horse for extended periods of time does require a basic level of physical health.

 If retracing Lewis and Clark and the Oregon trail sounds exciting to you, contact the National Parks Service and ask for their historic trail guides.
 They have excellent auto touring route maps and booklets that will take you along the same routes the pioneers traveled.